Skip to main content

 URL Formats Supported

-Point to a specific script file:
+Point to a specific script:

 https://github.com/owner/repo/blob/main/script.py